if we want to be on the sidelines of totalitarian points of view, we need to use relativity and a particular and located vision.

 The usage of the concept of “particular case” (in the way how I am presenting here) out of the proposed “urban-public-open-place-frame” is the responsibility of each researcher.
 However, I want to clarify that my interest is not building a disciplinary wall around those kinds of public-open spaces.
 It is, on the contrary, defining, flattering, and stretching them.

-In this way, a “particular case” always will be linked to a spatial condition.
-But this space far of being a Euclidean one, just a container, is —in a Lefebvrian style— an unfinished-multiple product resulted from a collective work.
+In this way, a “particular case” always will be linked to a spatial condition. however, this space far of being a Euclidean one, just a container, is —in a Lefebvrian style— an unfinished-multiple product resulted from a collective work.
 Doreen Massey (2005, 9) defines this social space through the presentation of three statements about it:

 - ”We recognize space as the product of interrelations; as constituted through interactions, from the immensity of the global to the intimately tiny.”